 Action # Title Description Total Funds Contributing 6.1 Special Education Teacher on Special Assignment (TOSAs) Special Education TOSAs, materials, supplies and professional development to strengthen program implementation.
 Programs will be used with some students who have been identified with autism, with an emphasis on special education unduplicated students.
-Resources include the continued use of innovations implemented during distance learning such as model Google Classroom.
-All S/C \$417,525.00 Yes 6.2 Special Education Program Provide Students with disabilities instructional support along with resources such as counseling and behavior intervention services to \$66,524,338.00 No
+Resources include the continued use of innovations implemented during distance learning such as model Google Classroom. \$412,738.00 Yes

-Action # Title Description Total Funds Contributing ensure a quality educational environment as appropriate to each students' Individualized Education Plan (IEP).
-Increased staffing to include: 2 additional positions that support SPED classes when teachers are on leave 1 Additional inclusive preschool and 2 SDC Traditional Kindergarten classes.
-1 Augmentative Alternative Communication Specialist LCFF Base=\$31,353,536, State Special Education=\$26,205,856, Federal Special Education=\$6,964,946 & \$2,000,000 carryover funds.
-Does not include transportation(see 3.2) 6.3 Special Education Coordinators Early intervention is critical to student success for students with disabilities.
+Action # Title Description Total Funds Contributing All S/C 6.2 Special Education Program Provide Students with disabilities instructional support along with resources such as counseling and behavior intervention services to ensure a quality educational environment as appropriate to each students' Individualized Education Plan (IEP).
+LCFF Base = \$39,285,172, State Special Education = \$31,096,892, Federal Special Education = \$7,239,638 Does not include transportation (see 3.2) \$77,621,702.00 No 6.3 Special Education Coordinators Early intervention is critical to student success for students with disabilities.
 Alignment is provided of ECSE with ECE standards and curriculum to ensure students have access to the least restrictive environment and to increase student achievement.
 Adult transition programs maximize independence levels of students with disabilities and are critical for success after high school.
 Transition programs provide increased work experiences for students to increase college and career readiness.
-Portions of two full time Special Education Coordinators assist with Vineland Preschool and Miles P. Richmond School which have a high percentage of unduplicated students.
-All S/C \$228,949.00 Yes
+Two Special Education Coordinators (1.80 FTE) assist with Vineland Preschool and Miles P. Richmond School which have a high percentage of unduplicated students.
+All S/C \$312,357.00 Yes

 Action # Title Description Total Funds Contributing 6.4 Vice Principal for Special Education The Vice Principal for Special Education is responsible for providing oversite and all aspects of administration for the Achieve Program.
 The Achieve Program is a new therapeutic intervention program for students receiving special education services.
 The program emphasizes intensive social emotional therapy and support, social skills development, academic progress, self-improvement and growth and family engagement and support.
-The program is expanding two grades levels in 2022/23; serving 3rd-6th grade.
-Another two grade levels is anticipated to be added in 2023/24.
-All S/C Psychologist and Social Worker positions also support the Achieve Program (position costs are within 6.2). \$148,959.00 Yes
+The program expanded two grades levels in 2022-23; serving 3rd - 6th grade.
+Another two grade levels is anticipated to be added in 2023-24.
+All S/C Psychologist and Social Worker positions also support the Achieve Program (position costs are within 6.2). \$172,048.00 Yes